microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise4/README.md

     ![](../Manual/Images/ToastNotificationError.png)

-> Can you imagine why this problem is happening?
+> Can you guess why this problem is happening?

 Some APIs of the Universal Windows Platform can't be used as they are inside a Win32 application, but they require an identity, which is obtained when the application is packaged using the Windows 10 packaging format: MSIX (formerly known as AppX).
 When you build a Universal Windows Platform application you don't face this problem, because MSIX is the only way to distribute these kind of applications.